Ease Of Use

 - Avoiding typos, grammar mistakes, and glaring misspellings of words

-- In need of a real-time grammar check on virtually any platform
+- In need of a real-time grammar check and review on virtually any platform

 - Employer checking to see if ghostwriters potentially plagiarized